-• The MD 58 - Water Operations & Maintenance fund is used to account for all financial resources of the District relating to water services provided to the residential development of the District.
+The MD 10A - Water Operations & Maintenance fund is used to account for all financial resources of the District relating to water services provided to the residential and commercial improved units of the District.
+Water rates were last set on October 12, 2010 by Board Resolution and the billed water rates are used to finance water operations and maintenance activity.